 TRAVEL REQUIREMENTS: A valid passport is required; the passport must be valid for at least six months past your intended stay.
 Tourist visas are currently not required for citizens of the US, Canada, UK, nearly all European countries, Australia, New Zealand, and South Africa.
 Tourist visas are currently required mainly for citizens of countries in Africa (except South Africa), Asia, and the Middle East.Travel requirements are subject to change; please double check with the nearest embassy or consulate, or ask our office staff if you are unsure.

-WHAT’S INCLUDED?: Tips to drivers, local guides, boatmen, and lodge/restaurant staff; roundtrip airfare between Lima and Cusco; one way airfare between Puerto Maldonado and Cusco; accommodation from the night of day 1 to the night day 17; day-use room in Lima the afternoon of day 18; meals from dinner on day 1 (unless you arrive too late for dinner service) to dinner on day 18 (depending on your departure flight time, you may miss the included dinner on the last day); safe drinking water and/or juice as well as tea and coffee during meals; safe drinking water only between meals (some lodges also provide complimentary tea/coffee between meals); Tropical Birding tour leader with scope and audio gear from the morning of day 2 to the evening of day 18; local cultural guide at Machu Picchu the morning of day 16; one arrival and one departure airport transfer per person (transfers may be shared with other tour participants if they are on the same flight); ground transport for the group in a suitable vehicle with driver from the morning of day 2 to the afternoon of day 7, from day 14 to day 15, between Ollantaytambo and Cusco on day 17, between the hotel and the Cusco airport on day 18, and while visiting the birding sites near Lima on day 18; boat transport across the river to Amazonia Lodge on day 7; private boat transport for the group from day 9 to day 13; roundtrip train ticket between Ollantaytambo and Aguas Calientes; one roundtrip bus ticket between Aguas Calientes and Machu Picchu; entrance fees to the sites mentioned in the itinerary (only one ticket to Machu Picchu is included, and the ticket is good for one day); a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).
+WHAT’S INCLUDED?: Tips to drivers, local guides, boatmen, and lodge/restaurant staff; roundtrip airfare between Lima and Cusco; one way airfare between Puerto Maldonado and Cusco; accommodation from the night of day 1 to the night day 17; day-use room in Lima the afternoon of day 18; meals from dinner on day 1 (unless you arrive too late for dinner service) to dinner on day 18 (depending on your departure flight time, you may miss the included dinner on the last day); safe drinking water and/or juice as well as tea and coffee during meals; safe drinking water only between meals (some lodges also provide complimentary tea/coffee between meals); Tropical Birding tour leader with scope and audio gear from the morning of day 2 to the evening of day 18; local cultural guide at Machu Picchu the morning of day 16; one departure airport transfer per person (transfers may be shared with other tour participants if they are on the same flight); ground transport for the group in a suitable vehicle with driver from the morning of day 2 to the afternoon of day 7, from day 14 to day 15, between Ollantaytambo and Cusco on day 17, between the hotel and the Cusco airport on day 18, and while visiting the birding sites near Lima on day 18; boat transport across the river to Amazonia Lodge on day 7; private boat transport for the group from day 9 to day 13; roundtrip train ticket between Ollantaytambo and Aguas Calientes; one roundtrip bus ticket between Aguas Calientes and Machu Picchu; entrance fees to the sites mentioned in the itinerary (only one full day ticket to Machu Picchu is included, for day 16, if you wish to return again on day 17, you will have to pay for the bus fare and the entrance fee to the ruins ); a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).

-WHAT’S NOT INCLUDED?: Optional tips to the tour leader; tips for luggage porters in city hotels (if you require their services); international flights; excess luggage charges; snacks; additional drinks apart from those included; alcoholic beverages; travel insurance; excursions not included in the tour itinerary (such as an additional visit to Machu Picchu on day 17); extras in hotels such as laundry service, minibar, room service, telephone calls, and personal items; medical fees; other items or services not specifically mentioned as being included.
+WHAT’S NOT INCLUDED?: Optional tips to the tour leader; tips for luggage porters in city hotels (if you require their services); international flights; excess luggage charges; snacks; additional drinks apart from those included; alcoholic beverages; travel insurance; excursions not included in the tour itinerary (such as an additional visit to Machu Picchu on day 17); extras in hotels such as laundry service, minibar, room service, telephone calls, and personal items; arrival airport transfer (since the hotel on day 1 is in the airport); medical fees; other items or services not specifically mentioned as being included.